Lee County, Arkansas: Government

+Infrastructure

 The East Arkansas Regional Unit of the Arkansas Department of Correction is in Lee County.

 The Lee County Courthouse in located in the town of Marianna, which is the county seat.

+Politics

 Since World War II, Lee County has voted for the Democratic presidential candidate in all but two elections: 1948, when it voted for third-party Strom Thurmond rather than for Harry Truman, and in 1972, when formerly Democratic voters crossed party lines and voted for Republican Richard Nixon.
 The former comes with the caveat that Black people could not vote in the South in 1948, and the latter was the last year that white conservatives dominated county politics.
 Following passage and enforcement of the Voting Rights Act of 1965, newly registered African Americans began to support Democratic Party candidates.
 They have largely maintained this affiliation.
-Most whites have shifted into the Republican Party since the 1970s.
-Despite being a Democrat stronghold, in 2020 Donald Trump became the first Republican since 1972 (and only the second overall) to come within 5% of winning the county.
+Most whites have shifted into the Republican Party since the 1970s, and major population loss combined with the state's hard right turn has made the county tightly close in recent elections.
+Despite being a Democratic stronghold, in 2020 Donald Trump became the first Republican since 1972 (and only the second overall) to come within 5% of winning the county.